simonmichael/hledger/hledger/hledger_commands.m4.md

 will be split into multiple single-commodity postings, for valid journal output.

 With `-B`/`--cost`, amounts with [transaction prices](/journal.html#transaction-prices)
 are converted to cost using that price.
+This can be used for troubleshooting.

 With `-m`/`--match` and a STR argument, print will show at most one transaction: the one one whose description is most similar to STR, and is most recent.
 STR should contain at